airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 }
 ```

-and Json object:

 ```json
 {
   "identifier": ["151", 152, true, {"id": 153}, null]
 }
 ```

-the corresponding Avro schema is:
+the corresponding Avro schema and object will be:

 ```json
 {